 TAQ data is cleaned according to the filters proposed by Holden and Jacobsen (2014).
-Trades are signed using the Lee and Ready (1991) algorithm given its documneted performance (Chakrabarty, Pascual, and Shkilko, 2015).
+Trades are signed using the Lee and Ready (1991) algorithm, given it has been documented to perform well (Chakrabarty, Pascual, and Shkilko, 2015).
 Data from CRSP and TAQ is merged using the TCLINK linking files from WRDS.
-For the analysis, only observations within trading hours between 9:30 a.m. and 4:00 p.m. are kept.
-As my interest is in intraday pricing errors that are potentially driven by high-frequency order imbalances Bogousslavsky and Collin-Dufresne (2023), I work with a data frequency of 1 minute.
+For the analysis, only observations within the trading hours between 9:30 a.m. and 4:00 p.m. are kept.
+As my interest is in intraday pricing errors that are potentially driven by high-frequency order imbalances (Bogousslavsky and Collin-Dufresne, 2023), I work with a data frequency of 1 minute.